Places and People of the Civil Rights Movement

 Martin Luther King, Jr., framed the goals and strategies of the Civil Rights Movement for a national audience, and with his message of nonviolent protest, he inspired ordinary African Americans to demand equal rights as American citizens.
 This lesson will focus on the individual men and women who embraced King’s message and advanced the Civil Rights Movement on a local level.
 By researching these people and the now historic places where they brought about change, students will discover how the simple act of sitting at a lunch counter in North Carolina could be considered revolutionary, and how, combined with countless other acts of nonviolent protest across the nation, it could lead to major legislation in the area of civil rights for African Americans.

-Understand how protest at the local level contributed to the success of the Civil Rights Movement as a whole.
+Analyze how protest at the local level contributed to the success of the Civil Rights Movement as a whole.